This national firm has put a rocket under its business arm, rivalling its traditional strength in personal legal services.

-IM recruits around 70% of its trainees through its two two-week vac schemes (aka 'legal work placements').
-These take place in June and July and are offered in each of the firm's English offices.
+IM recruits around 65% of its trainees through its two two-week vac schemes (aka 'Legal Work Placements').
+These take place in June and July and are offered in ten of the firm's English offices.

-There's no set number of places, but Burgess tells us around 80 students overall participated in 2014, and 72 took part in 2015.
+There's no set number of places, but Burgess tells us around 60 students participated in 2017.
 Vac schemers usually sample two different departments during their visit.
 According to our sources, the firm “tries to let candidates experience at least one area of interest.”
 Candidates are asked to provide their preferences before the start of the scheme.